 Career Services Job Assistance Program

-The Career Services Job Assistance Program helps graduates of all of our fields of study transition from an apprenticeship (externship) to entering their industry of choice.
+The Career Services Job Assistance Program helps graduates of all of our fields of study, transition from an externship to entering their industry of choice.

-What sets The Recording Radio and Film Connection apart is our dedication to job assistance.
-For a year after graduation, our Job Assistance Coordinator will contact real studios, production companies, radio stations and more on your behalf, helping you to make contacts and get your foot in the door.
+Job Assistance Coordinator in The Career Services Department will contact recording studios on your behalf to help you to make contacts and get your foot in the door.
 We know it takes determination to become a working professional in your art.
-That’s why we’re here to help.
+That’s why we’re here to help you make that transition.

 Starting week 10 of your course of study, our Job Assistance Coordinator will get you started on your path towards career success.
-Every two weeks, you will complete one of the following lessons designed to maximize your skills and potential.
+Every two weeks thereafter, you will complete one of the following lessons designed to maximize your skills and potential:

 - Prepare a 5-year plan.
 Spend time contemplating your career goals in the recording industry, and create short-term, medium and long-term goals.